Ridit-ManojKhandelwal/Anantam/README.md

 Anantam is a modern Integrated Development Environment (IDE) designed specifically for Python development.
 It provides all the essential tools required for efficient Python programming and is built entirely in TypeScript.
 Additionally, Anantam features a dedicated Python Language Server to enhance the development experience by offering intelligent code completion, linting, and more.

-The name `Anantam` translates to *Anything is Possible*, embodying the limitless possibilities this IDE offers to developers.
+The name `Anantam` means to *Anything is Possible* and translates to *Infinity* , embodying the limitless possibilities this IDE offers to developers.

 ## Installation